yewin-mm/helper-util/README.md

-    List<String> itemList1 = new ArrayList<>(); // this is demo data and that value might get from request or anywhere if(!ValidationUtil.isEmptyCollection(itemList1, "itemList data")){ // isEmptyCollection method with two params for printing logs
+    List<String> itemList1 = new ArrayList<>(); // this is demo data and that value might get from request or anywhere if(!ValidationUtil.isEmptyCollection(itemList1, "itemList data")){ // isEmptyCollection method with two params for printing logs (you can also use isEmptyList method)
         // do your process when the input has data
     }
     // auto printing at console if you use two params methods
     // sample output at console -> 13:00:53.468 [main] WARN helper.ValidationUtil -- itemList data is null or empty, input: []

     /** you can use Set instead of List */